mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

 ### Re-submit Scenarios

 There are two cases where a user is required to provide additional information before they can be authenticated: Two Factor Authentication (2FA) and New Device Verification (NDV).
 In these scenarios, we actually need the user to "re-submit" their original request, along with their added 2FA or NDV token.
 But remember earlier that we cached the `LoginStrategyData`.
-This makes it so the user does not need to re-provide their original credentials.
+This makes it so the user does not need to re-enter their original credentials.
 Instead, the user simply provides their 2FA or NDV token, we add it to their original (cached) `LoginStrategyData`, and then we re-submit the request.

 Here is how these scenarios work: